Compound V2 Overview

 [\begin{aligned}[b] borrow~ interest~ rate = 0.5 * 0.1 + 0.01 = 0.06 = 6\% .\end{aligned}]

-maximum supply rate wtih a reserve factor of zero:
+maximum supply rate with a reserve factor of zero:

 Example 2